oshezaf/Sentinel-Custom-Analytics/docs/design/acceleration.md

 -	Arbitrary number of dimensions.
 -	Support for aggregation functions other than count.

-## Prediction generation Azure function
+## Prediction generation Logic Apps

-A playbook that will take the timeseries and will generate predictions to be used by the analytic rule.
+Logic Apps that takes the time series bins and generates predictions to be used by the analytic rule.

 -	The playbook will run every **ForecastGenerationFrequency** minutes, that can be different than **SeriesGenerationFrequency**.
 -	The playbook will generate for each time series (i.e. per source and dimensions), the prediction to future time bins up to **ForecastGenerationPeriod** using the [series_decompose_forecast](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/series-decompose-forecastfunction) function.